brunnre8/gopass/README.md

 ## This is a fork!
-I disklike mangenta, so the colorscheme in this fork is base on [gruvbox](https://github.com/morhetz/gruvbox)
+I dislike magenta, so the color scheme in this fork is base on [gruvbox](https://github.com/morhetz/gruvbox)

 ## Simple UI for password-store
 ![Screenshot](screencast.gif)